789ni812/imgdescriptor/spec.md

 #### Benefits
 - Instantly see UI changes without waiting for AI responses.
 - Test all flows, including error states, with predictable data.

+### Phase 23: Story Export and Final Story Generation
+**Objective:** Add PDF export functionality and final story generation to complete the RPG experience.

+#### Tasks
+- [ ] **23.1: PDF Export for Image, Description, and Story**
+  - Create PDF export functionality for each turn's content
+  - Include image, AI-generated description, and story in PDF document
+  - Use a library like jsPDF or react-pdf for PDF generation
+  - Add export button to each GalleryCard
+  - Write tests for PDF generation functionality
+  - **Commit:** `feat(export): add PDF export for individual turns`

+- [ ] **23.2: Final Story Generation Button**
+  - Add "Generate Final Story" button that appears only on Turn 3
+  - Button should be visible after the Turn 3 story is generated
+  - Position button prominently in the UI (e.g., below the story display)
+  - Write tests for button visibility and state management
+  - **Commit:** `feat(ui): add final story generation button for Turn 3`

+- [x] **23.3: Cohesive Final Story Generation**
+  - Final story generation logic implemented using buildFinalStoryPrompt and the existing LLM endpoint
+  - All 3 image descriptions, stories, and character info are included in the prompt
+  - The final story is generated via /api/generate-story and displayed in the UI with loading and error handling
+  - TDD verified: prompt builder and UI flow are fully tested
+  - **Completed 2025-01-27**
+  - **Commit:** `feat(story): implement cohesive final story generation`

+---

+## Phase 24: Template-Driven Game Data & Customization (Planned)

+**Objective:** Move all game data (image descriptions, stories, config, etc.) into a user-editable template system for maximum flexibility, import/export, and testability.

+### Requirements
+- All game data (image url, generated story as markdown, etc.) is stored in a template object
+- Template includes:
+  - Image URLs
+  - Generated image stories (markdown)
+  - Folder location for storing image descriptions, stories, and final story
+  - Custom font selection for descriptions and stories
+  - Name and unique ID of template
+  - All other configurable data for the app
+- Users can create, save, update, copy, edit, and delete templates
+- Users can import/export templates (JSON or similar)
+- If a template already contains a final story, it is used (no need to regenerate)
+- All test data and test flows should move to using templates for better, faster, and more realistic testing
+- Review compatibility and best practices for template-driven testing

+### Benefits
+- Enables rapid UI/UX review and testing
+- Makes the app highly customizable for different games or scenarios
+- Allows for easy sharing and backup of game sessions
+- Reduces reliance on mock data for tests; tests can use real template data

+### Next Steps
+- Design the template schema and import/export format
+- Refactor state management and test setup to use templates
+- Update tests to use template-driven data
+- Document best practices for template-based testing and compatibility

 ---